South Downtown, Warsaw: History

-As a suburban area (until 1791)
+Emergence of the suburban area

-The 1785 painting by Zygmunt Vogel, depicting the Three Crosses Square.
+The 1785 painting by Zygmunt Vogel, depicting Three Crosses Square.

-In the 18th century, in the area of modern South Downtown began being developed suburbian towns, located near the towns of Old Warsaw and New Warsaw.
-They legally functioned as the jurydyka suburban towns in the Warsaw agglomeration, established with royal decrees, and independent from Old Warsaw itself, including free from paying taxes and following its laws.
-They were Bożydar-Kałęczyn in the area of modern Jerusalem Avenue, established in 1702, southern portion of Bielino, in the area of Wilcza Street established in 1766, and Nowogrodzka, in the area of Nowogrodzka Street, established in 1767.
+In the 18th century, several independent satellite towns (jurydyka) located outside both Old Warsaw and New Warsaw were established with royal decrees.
+They operated independently with their own laws and tax exemptions.
+Within the area of modern South Downtown, this included: Bożydar-Kałęczyn in the area of modern Jerusalem Avenue, established in 1702; the southern portion of Bielino in the area of Wilcza Street, established in 1766; and Nowogrodzka in the area of Nowogrodzka Street, established in 1767.

-Between 1768 and 1770, in the area of South Downtown and Ujazdów, from the initiative of the king Stanisław August Poniatowski, was developed the Stanisław Axis, the urban layout made of five squares and roads, connecting the city with the Ujazdów Castle.
-The five squares were: Crossroads, Polytechnic, Saviour, Three Crosses, and Union of Lublin.
-The main route of the area was the Royal Road, which connected the Ujazdów Castle to the Wola Election Field where took place the royal elections.
-It was placed along the Piaseczno Cannal.
-The other main streets of the urban layout were modern Nowowiejska, Niemcewicza, Prądzyńskiego Streets, and Emancipation Avenue.
+Between 1768 and 1770, an urban layout of streets, known as the was Stanislavian Axis, was developed on the initiative of king Stanisław August Poniatowski.
+It connected Old Warsaw and its satellite towns, with the Ujazdów Castle.
+It involved five roundabouts, later developed into urban squares, now known as Crossroads, Polytechnic, Saviour, Three Crosses, and Union of Lublin.
+Its main axis was formed by the Royal Road, connecting the castle to the Wola Election Field, which hosted the royal elections of the Polish–Lithuanian Commonwealth, and was placed alongside the Piaseczno Canal.
+The other main streets of the layout were Nowowiejska, Niemcewicza, Prądzyńskiego Streets, and Emancipation Avenue.

+Beginning at the swamps near the modern Starynkiewicz Square and flowing out to the Vistula river, the Żurawka river was an important water source in the Warsaw agglomeration due to the large quantity of flowing water in it.
+It had originally flowed though the area now occupied by South Downtown until it was channeled into underground pipes and canals in the 18th century, so as to flow underneath what are now Żurawia, Czerniakowska, and Okrąg Streets.

-The east pavilion of Mokotów Tollhouses at the Union of Lublin Square, built in 1818.
-Photography made in 2018.
+The east pavilion of Mokotów Tollhouses at Union of Lublin Square, built in 1818.

-In 1770, to the south of Warsaw agglomeration were erected the fortification lines, known as the Lubomirski Ramparts, which surrounded the city.
-Across the lines were set up tollhouses as the only entrances to the city, including at the Union of Lublin Square.
-Later, in 1818, at the location were opened the new Mokotów Tollhouses designed in Neoclassical style, which stant there to the present day.

-In the past, through the area flowed Żurawka river, until it was channelised in the 18th century, to flow underground, underneath modern streets of Żurawia, Three Crosses Square, Czerniakowska, and Okrąąg Street.
-It began at the swamps near modern Starynkiewicz Square, and ended in Vistula river.
-Due to a large quantity of flowing water, was the most important river in southern Warsaw.